Make the most of your visit

 Why not spend some time in Ongar itself?
 This pleasant little country town was once the administrative centre of the Saxon hundred.
 It's name derives from two old English words meaning "market" and "grazing land".
 In 1162, Richard de Lucy, Chief Justice of England, built a great Motte and Bailey castle here in the 11th century.
 It was demolished in the 16th century, but the impressive motte remains.
 Listed buildings line the High Street, whilst the church incorporates Roman bricks.

 The Ongar Millenium History Society have produced a leaflet detailing a short walk around the town, which gives you the chance to see some of the remaining castle earthworks and other interesting buildings within the town.
 Details of the walk can be downloaded here.(Hi resolution pdf - 17MB).
-The walk starts at the Budworth Hall, a short five minute stroll away from Ongar station (walk up the station approach road and turn right along the high street; alternatively ask the heritage bus conductor for the library stop in Ongar).
+The walk starts at the Budworth Hall, a short five minute stroll away from Ongar station (walk up the station approach road and turn right along the high street; alternatively ask the bus conductor for the library stop in Ongar).